Juniper/contrail-tripleo-heat-templates/docs/test.rst

 .. container:: hatnote hatnote-gray

-   |stub| This article is a stub.
+   This article is a stub.
 Please improve the docs by expanding it.

 .. admonition:: RHEL
    :class: rhel